 - Stop broadcasting your SSID.
 An easily discoverable SSID means that malicious actors can try to connect to it.
 It also can reveal your location.

 - Kick strangers off your Wi-Fi.
 Have you ever checked whether strangers are stealing your bandwidth?

 - Disable UPnP.
-UPnP which is enabled on most routers opens cybersecurity holes that you need to patch immediately.
+Most manufacturers enable UPnP on their routers, opening cybersecurity holes that you need to patch immediately.